 Homeowners with Other Financial Options

-If you have other assets or sources of income, it might be wiser to look into those first before looking into a reverse mortgage.
+If you have other assets or sources of income, it might be wise to consider those first before considering a reverse mortgage.

 Other Options You Might Want to Consider